sandy303/chat-system/README.md

 # README

-chat system that allows creating new application for chatting for each user.
+chat system that allows creating new  chatting application for each user.

 To run the App :